slackapi/deno-slack-hooks/README.md

 ```

 ### Install Update Script Usage
-The `check_update.ts` file is executed as a Deno program and takes no arguments.
+The `install_update.ts` file is executed as a Deno program and takes no arguments.

 #### Example
 ```bash